 THE CHARACTERISTICS LIST

-For the purposes of this essay, imagine, instead, that you’re writing a play or a short novel.
+For the purposes of this essay, imagine, instead, that you’re writing a play, or a short novel.
 Who is your protagonist, your character?
 This is probably the toughest assignment.
 Who are you, for real?
-Not the person that you put out there for the public to see, although that may be the same, but who are YOU going forward, that person that you want to project to the college.
-It doesn’t always have to be sunny and good either.
-If you are someone who is building their identity, in any number of ways, that’s a fair thing to add to your characteristics list.
+Not the person that you put out there, for the public to see, although that may be the same, but who are YOU going forward, in your life.
+Show them the person whom you want to project, as going to the college.
+It doesn’t always have to be sunny and good, either.
+If you are someone who is building their identity, right now, in any number of ways, that’s a fair thing to add to your characteristics list.

 The biggest thing here is to remember that this is not yet stuff for publication.
 This is purely for you, so there is no judgment here, and no need to worry.
-Write it, don’t advertise it to your friends or siblings or parents, and keep it someplace safe.
+Write it, don’t advertise it to your friends, or siblings, or parents.
+Keep it someplace safe.

-People write some amazing and pretty compelling essays when they’re honest about themselves, and, since this will be read by people who don’t share it with a soul outside of the admissions office, you should relax and really do some personal reflection.
+People write some amazing, and pretty compelling, essays when they’re honest about themselves.
+Since this will be read by people who don’t share it with a soul, outside of the admissions office, you should relax!
+Really do some personal reflection.

-A lot of these topics are places where you will have changed and grown over the years, and form a big piece of your autobiography.
+A lot of these topics are places where you will have changed, and grown, over the years.
+They form a big piece of your autobiography.

 To make a list of your characteristics that might play into the essay, consider these dynamics:

-- Intellectual – Are you a thinker or a doer or both?
+- Intellectual – Are you a thinker, or a doer, or both?
 Does your rational side always have control?
 Do people come to you for help with homework, life problems, etc.?
-Do you feel like there is something about the world that you really “understand” and feel driven to learn more, or is knowing something less important to you?
+Do you feel like there is something about the world that you really “understand;” that you feel driven to learn more?
+Or is knowing something less important to you?
 Are you the rational skeptic?
 The iconoclast?